Racso/playground-dGd9cZmm/markdowns/intro.md

 So...
 How can we obtain the shortest path in a graph?
 There are several options.
 Dijkstra's algorithm is one of them!
 Keep reading to know how!

-?[Exercise: What is the weight of the shortest path between C and E?]
+?[Ejercicio: ¿Cuál es el peso del camino más corto entre C y E?]
 -[ ] 8
 -[ ] 9
 -[x] 5